soheeparklee/soheeparklee.github.io/_posts/2024-7-25-OS-9deadlock.md

 ## ✅ Deadlock

-> when more than two processes/threads cannot be run bc there is no resource
+> when more than two processes/threads cannot be run bc there is no resource <br>
-> wait infinite for resource
+> wait infinite for resource <br>
-> occurs when several processes/threads need to work with limited resource
+> occurs when several processes/threads need to work with limited resource <br>

 ![Screenshot 2024-07-25 at 13 15 42](https://github.com/user-attachments/assets/94f5d409-9415-4636-9f87-6853792aab4a)

-situation: process 1 and 2 both need resource 1 and 2
+situation: process 1 and 2 both need resource 1 and 2 <br>
-t1: process 1 gets resource 1 and process 2 gets resource 2
+t1: process 1 gets resource 1 and process 2 gets resource 2 <br>
-t2: process 1 waits for resource 2 and process 2 waits for resource 1
+t2: process 1 waits for resource 2 and process 2 waits for resource 1 <br>

 ## ✅ Conditions for Deadlock